naiyerasif/site/src/content/post/2024/2024-02-11-17-38-21-using-localstack-for-aws-lambda-with-sqs-trigger.md

 }
 ```

-> The role ARN `arn:aws:iam::000000000000:role/example-lambda-noop-role` is a fake role <abbr title="Amazon Resource Name">ARN</abbr> to satisfy AWS CLI; it's a required parameter for `create-function` command.
+> The role ARN (Amazon Resource Name) `arn:aws:iam::000000000000:role/example-lambda-noop-role` is a fake role ARN to satisfy AWS CLI; it's a required parameter for `create-function` command.
 LocalStack doesn't care about this role; and you're free to specify any arbitrary role ARN.

 ## Creating a queue